vincmazet/bip/_sources/mm/basics.md

 ### Properties

-Erosion has similar properties as dilation as stated below.
+Erosion has similar properties as dilation.

+* Erosion cannot be expressed as convolution.

 * Erosion is associative:

   $$
     (I \ominus E_1 ) \ominus E_2 = (I \ominus E_2) \ominus E_1 = I \ominus (E_1 \oplus E_2)
   $$

+  Note that the result of two successive erosions is equivalent to an erosion whose structuring element is the _dilation_ of the two first structuring elements.

 * Erosion is a monotonous operation: